ripjaysin/Myfirstprograms/README.md

 # Myfirstprograms
-these are first programs in Java
+These are my first programs in Java